vmstio/vmstio/docus/content/funding/costs.md

 | AWS           | $22         |
 | n8n           | $20         |
 | Netlify       | $20         |

+Money is set aside to cover any tax expenses, or unforeseen costs.
+Additional funds have also been used to make donations to other projects such as Mastodon, Elk and Matrix.
+We also periodically test different service offerings to decide if their long term use would be a good fit, but later discontinue their use.

 Last Updated: May 28, 2023.